CONCURRENT SESSIONS

 -

-This session explores emerging ethical challenges of neural organoid researching, including issues related to their moral status, sourcing, and the use of in vitro models, such as assembloids, and in vivo models.
-Leading multidisciplinary experts will discuss strategies for addressing these issues and developing ethical guidelines for responsible research and clinical applications.
+This session explores emerging ethical issues in neural organoid research, including those related to their moral status, sourcing, and the use of in vitro (e.g., assembloids) and in vivo models.
+Leading experts from different disciplines will discuss strategies for addressing these issues and developing approaches to conducting ethical research and clinical applications.

 Sponsored by WiCell